Blog

 • A missed day turns into “I am behind on everything.”

 If this sounds familiar, the goal is not to become a different person by Monday.
 The goal is to make the next return easier than the last one.
+For the full framework, read what makes a habit tracker recovery-friendly; if the pressure comes from unrealistic scheduling, see poor time management and smaller habit loops.

 Try it in SelfSpark